iggy808/MicrotonalChordGenerator-p5.jsVisualsGenerator/README.md

 # MicrotonalChordGenerator-p5.jsVisualsGenerator

-This project is an attempt to create procedurally generated art in two separate yet interdependent stages.
+This project is an attempt to create procedurally generated music/labanotation in two separate yet interdependent stages.

 STAGE 1: Microtonal Chord Generator